kaiergin/SwitchPlayer/README.md

-# an AI to play Nintendo Switch games
+# an AI that plays Nintendo Switch games

 Games to learn:
 * Tetris 99 (current)